Do you know what “second screen viewing” is? You can’t afford not to know, especially if your law firm is using television as an advertising platform.

 The primary reason your website must be responsive is not to please the search engines, it is to deliver a great experience to your prospective clients.

-If 56% of American adults are surfing the Internet on a smartphone while watching television, there is a chance they will look your law firm up online while they are watching your commercial.
+If 56 percent of American adults are surfing the Internet on a smartphone while watching television, there is a chance they will look your law firm up online while they are watching your commercial.
 If your website is hard to use on a smartphone, what message are you sending to that potential customer?

 4. Speak to Your Target Audience on Multiple Platforms